 Visual requirements are also one of the considerations in choosing pixel pitch.
 For scenes that require high definition and details, such as image display, video playback, etc., it is usually necessary to choose a smaller pixel pitch to provide higher resolution and clarity.
 For some simple text display, basic graphics and other scenarios, you can choose a larger pixel pitch.

 It should be noted that the above are some general guidelines, and the actual selection of pixel pitch also needs to consider the technical characteristics of specific products, budget constraints and application requirements.
-It is best to consult a professional Maipu glossy display supplier or engineer, and choose according to the specific situation.
+It is best to consult a professional JYLED display supplier or engineer, and choose according to the specific situation.

 How to calculate the best viewing distance?

-The best viewing distance depends on the size of led display, its resolution and the viewer’s expectations for the image.
+The best viewing distance depends on the size of the LED display, its resolution and the viewer’s expectations for the image.
 Generally speaking, if the viewing distance is less than the ideal viewing distance, the viewer may perceive pixels, while at greater than the ideal viewing distance, the image may appear blurry.

 The formula for calculating the ideal viewing distance in PPI is: